 Acclaimed Estonian director Veiko Õunpuu shot his feature film The Last Ones in Finnish Lapland for two months in 2017.
 The film is written by Heikki Huttu-Hiltunen, Eero Tammi and Õunpuu, and produced by Estonian Homeless Bob Production, Finnish Bufo and Dutch PRPL.
 The cast includes Estonian Pääru Oja and famous Finnish actors Tommi Korpela, Laura Birn, Elmer Bäck, Sulevi Peltola, Jarkko Lahti and Samuli Edelmann.
-The production wrapped filming in the end of September 2017, and the film is set to premiere in the fall of 2020.
+The production wrapped filming in the end of September 2017, and the film premiered in the fall of 2020.

 TRADITION VERSUS INDUSTRIALISM

 The world of The Last Ones is set in a small mining village, filled with tensions between local reindeer herders and miners.
 As the film raises questions about the use and worth of the Arctic lands, the story also tackles romantic conflicts and northern melancholy with a touch of dark humor.

 According to director Õunpuu, The Last Ones aims to depict an image of the current state of the world.

 – People driven by greed [are] on top, and people [are] clinging to their dreams, trying desperately to stay afloat in a very unsure world, their jobs at stake.
 And the pristine wilderness around them [gives] way to human entrepreneurship; old traditions [are] dying out.

 RUSTIC SECLUDEDNESS AND TIMELESS LANDSCAPES